 KCPL.
 On May 20, 1996, Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch") delivered its oral opinion, which opinion was subsequently confirmed in written opinions dated as of May 20, 1996 and as of the date of this Joint Proxy Statement/Prospectus, to the KCPL Board to the effect that, as of such dates and based upon the assumptions made, matters considered and limits of review as set forth in such opinions, the proposed Exchange Ratio of one share of Maxim Common Stock for each share of UCU Common Stock pursuant to the UCU Merger is fair to the holders of shares of KCPL Common Stock (other than UCU and its affiliates) from a financial point of view.
-In arriving at its opinions dated as of May 20, 1996 and as of the date of this Joint Proxy Statement/Prospectus, the KCPL Board did not ask Merrill Lynch to consider the WR Proposal (as defined herein) or the Proposed Western Resources Offer as amended to reflect the terms contained in the June 17 Announcement, respectively, and Merrill Lynch did not do so.
-For a discussion of why the KCPL Board did not ask Merrill Lynch to consider such offers, see "THE MERGERS --Reasons for the Mergers; Recommendations of the Boards of Directors -- KCPL."
-The full text of the written opinion of Merrill Lynch, dated as of the date of this Joint Proxy Statement/Prospectus, which sets forth the assumptions made, matters considered and limits of the review undertaken in connection considered and limits undertaken in connection with the opinion, is attached hereto as Annex B and is incorporated herein by reference.
+In arriving at its opinions dated as of May 20, 1996 and as of the date of this Joint Proxy Statement/Prospectus, the KCPL Board did not ask Merrill Lynch to consider the Proposed Western Resources Offer or the Proposed Western Resources Offer as amended to reflect the terms contained in the June 17 Announcement, respectively, and Merrill Lynch did not do so.
+The full text of the written opinion of Merrill Lynch, dated as of the date of this Joint Proxy Statement/Prospectus, which sets forth the assumptions made, matters considered and limits of the review undertaken in connection with the opinion, is attached hereto as Annex B and is incorporated herein by reference.
 HOLDERS OF SHARES OF KCPL COMMON STOCK ARE URGED TO, AND SHOULD, READ SUCH OPINION IN ITS ENTIRETY.
-See "THE MERGERS -- Opinion of KCPL's Financial Advisor" and Annex B.